 Calgary also has a bad reputation for driving even though the traffic is not as bad as in Montreal or Vancouver, for example.
 The condition of roads and the infrastructure in Calgary are not great and often lead to bad congestion during rush hours.
 While the city has benefited from new residents, the road network has not been able to keep up.

 There is good public transport in both cities.
-Calgary has invested a lot into green public transport with its wind-powered transit system.
+Calgary has invested a lot in green public transport with its wind-powered transit system.
 The C-train in Calgary covers all four quadrants of the city and there are also supplemental bus routes running through most neighbourhoods.

 Edmonton also has a light rail system.
 It runs partially underground and connects with the Edmonton Pedwalk, which is 13 kilometres of skywalks and tunnels.
 There is also an extensive bus service.
-In Calgary, there is an 18 kilometre skywalk system of enclosed walkways in the downtown area.
+In Calgary, there is an 18-kilometre skywalk system of enclosed walkways in the downtown area.

 Both cities have international airports, with Calgary’s airport being bigger and offering more destinations.
 Edmonton has better connections by train and it is on the Toronto-Vancouver train line.